swutw/cpex_cv_forecasting/README.md

 5. Annotate the document with comments, highlights, summaries, etc.

-6. After you are done with annotations (or ~20 min before presenting), run the script to refresh observed imagery (**./run_update_latest_imagery.sh**).
-This way your document will include the latest available observations.

-7. Copy (or Duplicate) the finished PPT file, and name it following this example: **CPEX-CV_Forecast_YYYY-MM-DD.pptx**
+6. Copy (or Duplicate) the finished PPT file, and name it following this example: **CPEX-CV_Forecast_YYYY-MM-DD.pptx**

-8. Move the final document to Google Drive.
+7. Move the final document to Google Drive.

-9. This should be it.
-But just to double-check that everything has been linked correctly:
-- Transfer the finalized PPT file to someone else's computer (like the second forecaster).
-Since the file is large, you can do it through Google Drive (virtually), or through a thumb drive (manually).
-- Check that all images appear on a second computer.